FrankMerriman/Raspberry-Pi.neapple/README.md

 On the other hand, if I start my Raspberry Pi **without** the USB adapter inserted, the inbuilt adapter is recognised as `wlan0` and (once inserted) the USB is recognised as `wlan1`.

 IMG

+This tutorial (and the source code) assumes you use the adapter listed as `wlan1` as your access point, and the adapter listed as `wlan0` as a means of connecting to the internet.
+If your system requires the inverse assumption, make sure to substitute all instances of `wlan0` for `wlan1` (and vice-versa) for the remainder of this tutorial and be sure to change line 34 of `package_sniffer.c`

 ### 1.4 Resolving auto-connect
 Currently, both `wlan0` and `wlan1` are connecting to the same access point.
 This will cause problems down the line as `wlan1` needs to be configured to accept incoming traffic.